 Where to Retire in Alexandria and Home Prices

 Retirees can either live downtown in an older building or high rise, or further out in single family homes or a condo.
 If working is important to you in retirement, Alexandria has many possibilities for employment.
-Zillow reports the median selling price to be at $495,600 in early 2019.
+Zillow reports the median selling price to be $593,760 in mid-2021.

 • Thanks to the federal government there are more employment possibilities than in many other places • Parks along the Potomac • Historic and lively historic Old Town District • Proximity to Washington DC

 Alexandria is higher than average for walkability when compared to other towns.

 As a retirement community it has history, a vital and prosperous downtown, and a strong economic base with ample opportunities for work either paid or volunteer.
 You can choose to live in a house downtown, or you can choose an apartment or free-standing house farther out to the west.
 Living in Alexandria is an alternative to the expense and crime of Washington D.C. and the sterility of the suburbs.

 Alexandria is located on the west bank of the Potomac River near Washington.
 The terrain is mostly flat with a few rolling hills.
 Chesapeake Bay is nearby.

 Old Town provides considerable cultural possibilities, while Washington D.C. is one of the country's richest cultural locations.